 Recommended Location for Your MiSite

 Since a MiSite is just a folder, you can put it pretty much anywhere.
-However, two places not that we discourage installing under either the MiServer folder, or the program files folder where Dyalog APL is stored.
+However, two places that we discourage installing under either the MiServer folder, or the program files folder where Dyalog APL is stored.

 Sample MiSite

-A bare-bones sample MiSite can be found in the MiSite folder under the MiServer folder.
-You can copy the MiSite folder in its entirety to a new location in order to give yourself a starting point for your own MiSite.
+A bare-bones sample MiSite can be found in the StarterMiSite folder under the MiServer\SampleMiSites folder.
+You can copy this folder in its entirety to a new location in order to give yourself a starting point for your own MiSite.

 Building MiPages – Basic Concepts